xicu/slotemextremus/README.md

 ### Frontend

-It takes care of showing the status of the ongoing race and, optionally, to browse old races, configure drivers, etc. It has to offer some sort of real time feeling (ie. let's show a working chronograph, even though it might not be perfectly synchronized with the race clock).
+It takes care of showing the status of the ongoing race and, optionally, browsing old races, configuring drivers, etc. It has to offer some sort of real time feeling (ie. let's show a working chronograph, even though it might not be perfectly synchronized with the race clock - it's all about having fun).

 An MVP would mean that:
 * I can see the current lap time of a car.